Library & Learning Resources, Rules and Regulations

 6.3.1 Loan period information is available on the library website.

-6.3.2 Fines may be charged if items reserved by another borrower are not returned by the given due date.
+6.3.2 Penalties may be incurred if items reserved by another borrower are not returned by the given due date.
+These may include suspension of borrowing rights, fines and charges for lost items.

-6.3.3 Library materials on loan may be automatically renewed provided the item is not a day loan or overdue and that it has not been reserved by another library user.
+6.3.3 Library materials on loan may be automatically renewed provided the item is not overdue and that it has not been reserved by another library user.

 6.4 Overdue books

-6.4.1 If you retain overdue items you will be invoiced by the University for the cost of replacing the item.
+6.4.1 If you retain overdue items or lose an item you will be invoiced by the University for the cost of replacing the item.

 6.4.2 Library borrowing rights may be withdrawn in certain circumstances, for example, when you have incurred fines on reserved items.
 If you have lost your borrowing rights, you will be unable to borrow library materials until you return overdue items.